 With the largest indigenous population in Latin America and the first indigenous president in the Americas, Bolivia provides a unique site in which to consider issues related to community well-being (or “vivir bien”).

-In addition to small-group language courses, almost all program components are conducted in Spanish.
-Students who place out of our advanced level course may choose to take advanced literature or Quechua courses instead.
+In addition to small-group courses, almost all program components are conducted in Spanish.
+Those who place out of our advanced level Spanish course may choose to take advanced literature or Quechua courses.

 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT.